 Today would mark the beginning of his assignment to find out… well, he wasn't entirely sure yet.
 The assumed objective was to seek trust from the target and then obtain the information required of him by the organization for which he worked, Seven.
 All Grimmjow really knew about the job at this point was his target, Ichigo Kurosaki.

 The kid wasn't anything special.
-He had an everlasting pout, enough stubbornness to challenge even the most foolhardy mule, and about as oblivious a personality as one can get.
+He had an everlasting pout, enough stubbornness to challenge even the most petulant mule, and about as oblivious a personality as one can get.
 Also mentionable was Ichigo's full head of blazing tangerine colored hair that could be seen from across a stadium.

 Nope, nothing out of the ordinary there.

 Ichigo was currently clad in a long sleeved, white button up shirt with a black vest over it and stoically endured the animated ranting from a redheaded man who sat at the bar counter in front of him.
 Grimmjow could hear the redhead jabbing on and on from his booth across the room, though he didn't bother paying any mind to the actual words.
 Behind the bar, Ichigo smiled to himself as he listened and polished a glass to set on a rack nearby.

 By now, Grimmjow knew the routine by heart.
 Ichigo would serve drinks until an hour before the end of his shift, and then work on reducing the load of dirty glassware while awaiting a replacement.
 More often than not, Ichigo would be relieved by a man a few years younger than him.
 A friend, it seemed, with brown hair that didn't quite reach his shoulders and sad, blue eyes that could fluently sing with the despair of a caged bird.
 Grimmjow liked to call him Droopy.
 In his head, that is.